Master of Engineering

 A Career-Focused Option With a Required Internship

-In the Master of Engineering program, you take specialized technical classes and a core of business leadership and management courses, with a required internship or a project completing the degree.
+You will take specialized technical classes and a core of business leadership and management courses, with a required internship completing the degree.
 Our relationships with internationally respected biotech firms in nearby Research Triangle Park may provide unique opportunities for internships.

 Degree requirements, detailed below, include:

 - For fall and spring entry, visit the Duke Engineering MEng website »

 "Duke provided me with a strong educational foundation and network to begin my career in engineering."

 30 Course Credits

 The Master of Engineering in Biomedical Engineering is a 30-credit degree distributed as follows: